aniket-3001/CudaAtScaleIP/README.md

-# CUDAEnterpriseProject - CUDA NPP Filtering Lab
+# CudaAtScaleIP

 ## Project Description

-This project was created as a playground for investigating various filtering and image processing capabilities of the CUDA NPP Library.
+This project explores filtering and image processing using the CUDA NPP Library.
+It includes implementations for several image filters and allows users to process BMP or PGM image files.
+The project is designed to run in a Coursera Lab environment, providing a pre-configured CUDA setup.

-Currently, the project provides an implementation of the following filters:
+Implemented Filters

+The following filters are currently supported:

- * Canny Edge Detection Filter (aka. canny);
+Canny Edge Detection (canny)

- * Sobel Edge Detection Filter (aka. sobel);
+Sobel Edge Detection (sobel)

- * Gauss Smooth Filter  (aka. gauss);
- * Sharpening Filter  (aka. sharpen).
+Gaussian Smoothing (gauss)

+Sharpening (sharpen)

+Features

+Input Format: Supports BMP and PGM image files.

+Output: Allows specifying an output file or directory for processed images.

+Single Image Processing: Due to an NPP kernel execution issue, only one image can be processed per run.

+Requirements

+The project requires the Coursera Lab environment to execute.
+This environment provides a pre-configured CUDA setup, eliminating the need for additional configuration.

+Project Structure

+The project is based on the CUDA at Scale for the Enterprise Course Project Template.

+Usage

- The project allows to choose the input image file in BMP or PGM format, specify the needed filter and provide the filename or directory for the output file.
+Select an input image in BMP or PGM format.

+Specify the desired filter from the implemented options.

+Provide a filename or directory for the output file.

+Known Limitations

- Currently, the project allows processing only one image, since there is a problem with NPP kernel execution, which fails when you try to run the same kernel again.
+Single Kernel Execution: The project currently supports processing only one image per run due to an issue with NPP kernel execution when reusing the same kernel.
- The project requires a Coursera Lab environment to execute since it provides the configured CUDA environment and doesn't require additional configuration, which currently is out of the scope of this project.

- The project structure follows the template from https://github.com/PascaleCourseraCourses/CUDAatScaleForTheEnterpriseCourseProjectTemplate.

 ## Code Organization